-As specialists in biological data integration and processing, we help companies with a wide range of problems.
+As specialists in biological data integration and processing, we help companies with a wide range of problems either through consulting or creating software and methodology to their specifications.
 Here is a sample of our previous work.

 A growing medical technology startup had a problem.
 After successfully reaching several validation points of their AI solution, they needed to prepare for considerable growth.
 It meant they had to extract a significant amount of patient data from various clinical sites from across the globe to feed to their models.